ritaturk/xenko-docs/GUIDELINES.md

 ### <a name="Diagrams"> Diagrams

+Diagrams should be rendered as **PNG** or vector image.
+Since the documentation system automatically adjust the size of the images be careful that all text that you include in diagrams are still readable after size readjustment.
+When a diagram is too big and can't be reduced, allow the reader to click and open it in full size.

+You can make diagrams clickable using the following syntax:
+TODO virgile

-Diagrams should be rendered as **PNG**.
-The source file can be done with Visio or standard image editing tools.
+Diagrams can be created with Visio or standard image editing tools.

 ## <a name="Tables"> Tables